Foundation for Life:

 Children are falling through the cracks in the system.
 Pediatricians are a tremendously important component of ensuring the health and wellbeing of children, but they cannot help the children they don’t see—and less than half of infants and toddlers meet the AAP’s well-child visit guidelines.
 It’s time to get the whole community together to work toward better outcomes for these children.
 Right now, Minnesota has robust resources in the area of community advocacy and child health, but for the most part, these organizations operate independently.
 Imagine what we can do together.
 That’s what we’re going to find out.

 We’re moving forward in four big ways: first, we’re promoting awareness of the science behind early childhood development—and the very real reasons we need to invest in this time in a child’s life.
 Second, we’re exploring how primary clinical care – working with others – can potentially create a more streamlined and comprehensive resource and referral system.
 We want to make sure that young children get the interventions and support they need to thrive.
 Third, we’re tackling this issue at the policy level by promoting advocacy engagement to support children and families.
 Finally, we’re committed to supporting good work.
 We know that this region already boasts a wealth of strong organizations doing effective, culturally relevant work.
 We want to work with them to multiply our collective power exponentially.
-Download the paper Download the paper to find out more about how we’re going to make this happen.
+Download the paper to find out more about how we’re going to make this happen.